CDRT/docs/bios/settings/thinkcenter/security.md

 Options:

 1.  **Disabled** - Ethernet, USB, CD, and other boot methods are enabled.
+Default.
 1. Enabled - CPU Virtualization Technology，IOMMU (Intel VT-d, AMD-Vi),  Secure boot, and TPM are enabled.
 Ethernet, USB, CD, and other boot methods are disabled.
 Only SATA devices are allowed.